-A review of five most inspirational books of Paulo Coelho.
+A review of five most inspirational titles from Paulo Coelho Books.

 Paulo Coelho stands in the world as one of the most prolific public figure, both as writer and as person.
 His rebellious nature, crazy thinking, and his curiosity to find his life purpose are some of things that guided him to become what he is today.
 The childhood dream of Paulo was to be a writer but his parents always opposed the idea, as her mother said to him, “My dear, your father is an engineer.
 He’s a logical, reasonable man with a very clear vision of the world.
 Do you actually know what it means to be a writer?”
 But he had the realization that a writer’s generation isn’t supposed to understand him.
 Paulo Coelho started his book-writing career in 1982 with his first book, Hell Archives.
 Up till now, he has written 30 books in total.
 It’s time to share his five most inspiring works.

 1) The Alchemist – One of the Best Paulo Coelho Books

 The Alchemist became Brazilian best seller as soon as it was published and later turned into a worldwide phenomenon when Harper Collins decided to publish it, book has sold 83 million copies and has been translated into 67 different languages winning Guinness World Record for a most translated book by a living-author.

 The book is about a shepherd, Santiago who after experiencing a prophetic kind of dream embarks on a journey to realize his Personal Legend (his dream), while on journey he finds his true love, and undergoes a personal-transformation which would eventually guide him to his destiny.